The Best Entertainment Deal in Town

 What Makes the Rogue Folk Club Unique?

-The Rogue Folk Club presents around 50-60 concerts and dances per year in Vancouver.
+The Rogue Folk Club presents at least 50 concerts, 12 Roguelele Nights, and 10 dances per year in Vancouver.
 No other volunteer-run concert series does this much.

 Our mandate is to entertain, educate and inform our audience by presenting internationally-renowned performers of Celtic, Folk & Roots music in an affordable, accessible, friendly, comfortable, smoke-free setting.
 We regard the quality of sound reproduction to be extremely important at our events.